DeWitt Peck: Postwar career

 Major General Peck assumed the command of 1st Marine Division, which was stationed on Okinawa and was preparing for the planned Invasion of Japan.
 However, the surrender of Japan on August 15, 1945, changed those plans, and Peck with his 1st Division were sent to supervise the disarmament and repatriation of Japanese troops in North China in September of that year.
 Peck and his troops met a great welcome from the local people, but one month later the activity of communists guerrilla units increased.
-His troops were ambushed day by day, and Peck personally was pinned down by enemy fire while he was en route to the headquarters of the China Theater Commander in Chinwangtao, General Albert C. Wedemeyer.
+His troops were ambushed day by day, and Peck personally was pinned down by enemy fire while he was en route to the headquarters of the China Theater Commander in Qinhuangdao, General Albert C. Wedemeyer.

 He remained in China until the beginning of June 1946, when he was succeeded by General Keller E. Rockey and returned to the United States.
 For his service there, he was decorated with his second Legion of Merit and also received the Chinese Order of the Cloud and Banner, 2nd Class by Chiang Kai-shek.

 After a few months of medical leave in the United States, Peck finally retired from the Marine Corps on November 5, 1946, with the rank of major general.
 He resided in New York City and during 1953 served for a brief period as deputy director of manpower utilization in the Department of Defense.

 Peck died on January 13, 1973, in Andrews Air Force Base Hospital, Maryland, and was buried at Arlington National Cemetery together with his wife Elizabeth Davis Peck (1889–1967).
 They had together one son, William Hubbard Peck (1922–1998), who also served with the Marines and retired with the rank of lieutenant colonel.